ouonline/luacpp/README.md

 }
 ```

-`LuaState::RegisterClass()` is used to export user-defined classes to Lua.
+`LuaState::CreateClass()` is used to export user-defined classes to Lua.
 It requires a string `name` as the class's name in the Lua environment, and adds a default constructor and a destructor for this class.
 You can register different names with the same c++ class.

 `LuaClass::DefMember()` is a template function used to export member functions for this class. `LuaClass::DefStatic()` is used to export static member functions.
 Both member functions and staic member functions can be C-style functions or `std::function`s.